Hubbard Lake

-The lake is part of the a large tract of land (more than six million acres (24,000 km²)) that was ceded by the Ojibwa, Ottawa and Potawatomi to the United States in the 1819 Treaty of Saginaw.
+The lake is part of the a large tract of land (more than six million acres (24,000 km2)) that was ceded by the Ojibwa, Ottawa and Potawatomi to the United States in the 1819 Treaty of Saginaw.
 Permanent white settlers did not begin to arrive in the area until the 1830s and 1840s.
 At that time, the lake was known as the "Bottomless Lake".
 It was also for a while known as "Coral Lake" and "Alcona Lake".
 In 1867, it was named "Hubbard Lake" in honor of Dr. Bela Hubbard, who was a prominent geologist in the state of Michigan.

-There are many cottage homes around the lake shore.
-The lake is a favorite vacation spot for many Michiganders.
+The lake is fed by five streams.
+It was dammed to make it deeper for use as a float pond during the lumber boom.
+A concrete dam on its north end supplies power to the Alpena Power Company.
+"The dam, however, is capable of holding a 6.6-foot head as was maintained early this year.
+At the high level, wave action caused considerable damage to shore installations.
+According to the caretaker of the dam the lowest point possible is the 4.2-foot level."Inland Lakes of Michigan" by I. D. Scott" (1921) published by the Michigan Geological Society.